Vanuatu-National-Statistics-Office/vnso-github-training/README.md

 For this reason, as much as possible, it is advisable to work with anyone holding local clones or forks of the repository to ensure the sensitive data is also removed from their local clones.
 The easiest and most "belt and braces" approach to this would be to ___ask all collaborators to re-clone the repository___.
 This may mean that they will lose some previously uncommitted changes; to some extent this is inevitable.
 Another option is to "rebase" their local copy - more information on this can be found [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository#fully-removing-the-data-from-github).

-More broadly speaking, it is important to stress that while the above approach deals with the immediate issue of sensitive data being potentially publicly available (given the caveat above), ___this should be seen as a damage limitation strategy only__.
+> It is important to stress that while the above approach deals with the immediate issue of sensitive data being potentially publicly available (given the caveat above), __this should be seen as a damage limitation strategy only__.
 Any sensitive data having been committed to a public repository at any point should be considered a data breach, that should be dealt with by whatever relevant organisational procedures.

 ## Exercise <a id="exercise"></a>